-This second view sees financialization as a process that began on a macroscale with the birth of the monetary production economy.
-Some scholars therefore use the term "historical capitalism" to distinguish it from later epochs of capitalism (see Arrighi 1994; Braudel 1981, 1984).
+Financialization as a process emerging from the birth of the monetary production economy therefore use the term "historical capitalism" to distinguish it from later epochs of capitalism (see Arrighi 1994; Braudel 1981, 1984).
 This view sees the neoliberal deregulatory policies in the 1970s-1980s as facilitating a more rapid expansion of financialization, but which itself "has deeper roots that are unrelated to neoliberalism" (Kotz 2008, 1).
 We first outline the key features of the monetary production economy, before establishing its links to financialization.
 In so doing, we also show how this understanding of financialization differs, by definition, from the mainstream understanding of "financial development" presented above.